huyoujinlab/scRCAT-seq/data_processing/README.md

 ```

-Three types of files will be generated, the trained model is stored in the `*.m` file, the intra-gene peak prediction result is stored in `*gene_method_prediction.cs`v and the inter-gene peak prediction result is stored in `*intergenic_method_prediction.csv`.
+Three types of files will be generated, the trained model is stored in the `*.m` file, the TSS/TES peaks located near the coding region of annotated genes are stored in `*gene_method_prediction.csv` and the peaks located at the intergenic regions are stored in `*intergenic_method_prediction.csv`.

-Output files are stored in ./output_threshold3/ folder, the metrics used to evaluate the performance  of machine learning are stored in "metrics.csv" file and the visualization result of accuacy metric is stored in accuracy_score.png.
+Output files are stored in ./output_threshold3/ folder, the metrics used to evaluate the performance  of machine learning are stored in the "metrics.csv" file and the accuracy can be visualized in accuracy_score.png.

 The `*5cap_gene_method_prediction.csv` file format is: